fmalina/revisions-blocl/blog/070numberscam.md

 and sometimes too late when you’re outside the door.

-When you receive your shocking bill, ringing up your phone company normally doesn’t help as they’ll tell you that you made the calls and they won’t be able to do anything.
+When you receive your shocking bill, ringing up your phone company normally doesn't help as they’ll tell you that you made the calls and they won't be able to do anything.

 So remember to check numbers, **mobile phone numbers never start 070**.